-As she contemplated her options, Emmett picked at the yellowed foam padding protruding from the ripped vinyl bench.
-With an exaggerated sigh, he placed his elbows on the table-top.
-He scowled as it wobbled beneath his weight and muttered his discontent about it being sticky, along with some other words she pretended not to hear.
-As usual, Emmett wasn't going to make this easy for her.
+As she contemplated her options Emmett picked at the yellowed foam padding protruding from the ripped vinyl bench.
+He let out a labored sigh and placed his elbows on the table-top.
+He scowled as it wobbled beneath his weight and muttered his discontent about it being sticky.
+She didn't need to hear him to know he'd rather be anywhere else right now.